itzrnvr/Object-Detection-with-YOLOv8/readme.md

 ## Setup and Installation

+This project uses `uv` for package management, which is a fast Python package installer and resolver, written in Rust.

 1.  **Clone the Repository (Optional):**
     If you have this project as a Git repository, clone it:
     ```bash